 i) Quality Response Survey (“QRS”) for the Appointment must be completed by Client, or;

-iii) The completed QRS must be submitted to Vendor within 3 business days of the Appointment.
-Appointments cannot be removed from Delivered if filed after 3 business days.
+iii) The completed QRS must be submitted to Vendor within 3 business days of the Appointment otherwise the appointment warranty is voided.

 iv) Verbal feedback or “custom spreadsheets” are not acceptable for the purposes of reporting the results of or disputing an Appointment.

 v) Did not meet the marketing criteria (Client must provide Vendor with thorough notes indicating specifically why the opportunity did not meet the Marketing Criteria).

 vi) Prospect did not attend the scheduled Appointment.